linode/docs/docs/networking/vpn/set-up-a-hardened-openvpn-server-on-debian-8.md

         NOTE: If you run ./clean-all, I will be doing a rm -rf on /etc/openvpn/easy-rsa/keys

-9. Run the `clean-all` script to be sure you're starting with no samples or templates in your `keys` directory.
+8. Run the `clean-all` script to be sure you're starting with no samples or templates in your `keys` folder.

         ./clean-all